MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data-1st.md

 ## File upload

-After the initial processing of collaboration data is complete, the next time you open Viva Insights, the page automatically updates to let you know it's time to upload your organizational data as a .csv file into Viva Insights.
+After the initial processing of collaboration data is complete, the next time you open Workplace Analytics, the page automatically updates to let you know it's time to upload your organizational data as a .csv file into Workplace Analytics.
 Use the following steps to do so.

 1. In **Upload**, select **Name your upload** and enter a name.
 2. Optionally, select **Add an optional description** and type a description.